 An effective QA testing methodology can be instrumental in reducing the cost of the overall lifecycle of the software.
 It ensures that the software is conforming to all the requirements and standards, which are fundamental assumptions in the development of life-critical products.

-Additionally, it is also important to define the right processes to be used in the development of the product and ensure that those processes are used as per plan strictly, with no deviations.
+Additionally, it is also important to define the right processes to be used in the development of the product and ensure that those processes are used as per the plan strictly, with no deviations.

 5. Prioritize Risk Management with Quality Assurance